Imagine having backlink opportunities emailed to you every day.

-Even some of the biggest publications like Forbes and Huffington post use HARO.
-A single link from websites like them can transform your website’s search engine positions.
+Even some of the biggest publications, like Forbes and Huffington post, use HARO.
+A single link from websites like theirs can transform your website’s search engine positions.

-If your answer is chosen for a publication, it normally will include a link to your website, social media, and a biography.
+If your answer is chosen for publication, it normally will include a link to your website, social media, and biography.